 So far, however, that seems relatively rare.
-Even so, it’s our opinion that passengers should be ready for any potential changes to the itinerary, as it seems possible.
+Even so, it’s our opinion that passengers should be ready for any potential changes to the itinerary, and take it in stride.

 Being Denied Port at Home

 For some people, the risk they worry about may not be getting sick, but being stranded on the ship because there is a case on board.
-During the run-up to when cruises were suspended, there were several cases of ships being held up in port and/or all passengers were held in quarantine.
+During the run-up to the cruise suspension in March 2020, there were several cases of ships being held in port and passengers quarantined.